How to Hire a General Contractor — Complete Guide

 Bond

-In California, contractors must carry a $25,000 contractor bond.
+Many states require contractors to carry a surety bond.
 This protects you if the contractor fails to fulfill the contract.
-Verify the bond is active through the CSLB.
+Bond requirements vary by state — check with your state licensing board to confirm the requirement in your area and verify the bond is active before signing anything.

 References